 Parents sometimes wonder where to turn with a question or a concern regarding their child or other school issues.
-Starting “too high up the ladder” often requires information backtracking and can leave valuable allies out of the loop.
+Starting “too high up the ladder” often requires backtracking information and can leave valuable allies out of the loop.
 When you are not happy with a particular answer or solution, where do you go without ruffling too many feathers?
 Here are some handy guidelines to use.

-If you have not been able to resolve your problem with the teacher, go next to the guidance counselor, then to the principal or the assistant principal of your grade level who usually will be able to resolve your problem or refer you to the right person.
+- If you have not been able to resolve your problem with the teacher, go next to the guidance counselor, then to the principal or the assistant principal of your grade level, who usually will be able to resolve your problem or refer you to the right person.

 - If you still cannot resolve your problem, call or write Dr. Sara Missett, Director of Elementary Education at 484-266-1009 or firstname.lastname@example.org or Dr. Cheryl Newton-Woods, Interim Assistant Superintendent at 484-266-1016 or email@example.com.